 For visitors and residents alike in State College, the need for overnight parking solutions is a common concern, especially for those without off-street parking options.
 While daytime parking may offer more flexibility, navigating overnight parking can pose unique challenges.

 Unfortunately, overnight parking on the street is restricted between the hours of 2:00 am and 6:00 am throughout downtown and most of the borough.
 As a result, street parking becomes unavailable during these crucial overnight hours, necessitating alternative parking solutions for those in need.
+Additionally, many parking lots in the area enforce a maximum five-hour time limit, further limiting options for overnight parking.
+This restriction aims to discourage long-term parking in these lots, prioritizing turnover and availability for shoppers, diners, and other visitors throughout the day.
+However, there is some good news for anyone seeking overnight parking options in downtown State College!
+The following parking garages remain open and available for parking 24/7, providing a secure and convenient option for overnight stays:

 Whether you're a visitor in need of a temporary parking spot or a resident without off-street parking, these garages serve as a dependable resource for overnight parking needs.